-A self-idea of this sort seems to have three principal element: the imagination of our appearance to the other person; the imagination of his judgment of that appearance, and some sort of self-feeling, such as pride or mortification.
-The comparison with a looking-glass hardly suggests the second element, the imagined judgment, which is quite essential.
+The looking-glass self comprises three main components (Yeung, et al. 2003).
+We imagine how we must appear to others, we imagine and react to what we feel their judgment of that appearance must be, and we develop our self through the judgments of others.
+A self-idea of this sort seems to have three principal elements: the imagination of our appearance to the other person; the imagination of his judgment of that appearance, and some sort of self-feeling, such as pride or mortification.
+The comparison with a looking-glass self hardly suggests the second element, the imagined judgment, which is quite essential.
 The thing that moves us to pride or shame is not the mere mechanical reflection of ourselves, but an imputed sentiment, the imagined effect of this reflection upon another's mind.

-This is evident from the fact that the character and freight of that other, in whose mind we see ourselves, makes all the difference with our feeling.
+The concept of the looking-glass self describes the development of one's self through one's interpersonal interactions within the context of society.
+This is evident from the fact that the character in whose mind we see ourselves, makes all the difference with our feeling.
 We are ashamed to seem evasive in the presence of a straightforward man, cowardly in the presence of a brave one, gross in the eyes of a refined one, and so on.

 The Looking-Glass Self - Charles Horton Cooley, Human Nature and the Social Order.
 New York: Scribner's, 1902.